2010 FIFA World Cup knockout stage: Germany vs England

 Germany and England played each other on 27 June 2010 at the Free State Stadium in Bloemfontein.
 Germany took the lead in the 20th minute after English defenders Matthew Upson and John Terry were at fault in allowing Miroslav Klose to latch on to a long goal kick from Manuel Neuer and score.
 Lukas Podolski doubled Germany's lead 12 minutes later, although England pulled one goal back through Upson in the 37th minute, heading in a cross from Steven Gerrard.

-A controversial moment then occurred in the 39th minute: a shot by Frank Lampard was not awarded as a goal despite the ball bouncing off the crossbar and clearly crossing the line by at least a foot.
+A controversial moment occurred in the 39th minute: a shot by Frank Lampard was not awarded as a goal despite the ball bouncing off the crossbar and clearly crossing the line by at least a foot.
 Had the goal been awarded, England would have equalised at 2–2.
 Thomas Müller subsequently scored two goals in the second half, extending Germany's lead to 4–1.
 His first came at the end of a swift German counter-attack in the 67th minute, the goal being assisted by Bastian Schweinsteiger.
 His second came from an error by Gareth Barry and was set up by Mesut Özil.
 Germany won the match, 4–1.
 Germany progressed to meet Argentina in the quarter-final.

 The ghost goal incident in this match was a major factor in the FIFA and IFAB decision to test and later implement new rules allowing goal-line technology to be used in football.